A solution of the spacetime singularity problem in relativistic cosmology by using an additional variable: Discussion

-Figure captions\\[1cm] Fig.1 Hubble's law. (a) The recession velocity V of a galaxy is proportional to its distance D from the Milky Way $\bigodot$. (b) Distribution of galaxies at a later time; the distance between two neighbouring galaxies increased.\\[5mm] Fig.2 Distribution of galaxies on an axis of the cross section that contains the centre of the universe in the spacetime coordinates.\\[3mm] Fig.3 Radius R of the universe as a function of cosmic time t for k=1. \\[3mm] Fig.4 Radius R of the universe as a function of cosmic time t for k=0. \\[3mm] Fig.5 Radius R of the universe as a function of cosmic time t for k=-1. \end{large}
+Figure captions\\ Fig.1 Hubble's law. (a) The recession velocity V of a galaxy is proportional to its distance D from the Milky Way $\bigoplus$. (b) Distribution of galaxies at a later time; the distance between two neighbouring galaxies increased.\\ Fig.2 Distribution of galaxies on an axis of the cross section that contains the centre of the universe in the spacetime coordinates.\\ Fig.3a Radius R of the universe as a function of cosmic time t for k=1.\\ Fig.3b Radius R of the universe as a function of cosmic time t for k=0.\\ Fig.3c Radius R of the universe as a function of cosmic time t for k=-1. \end{large}